-(i) Membership fees
+(i) Membership fees and mentoring program fees

 The company's membership subscription year is 1 April to 31 March, with fees payable annually in advance.
-Revenue from Membership fees is recognised over time and reflected in the accounting period in which the membership period relates to.
-Revenue from Membership Fees that relate to accounting periods beyond the current financial year are shown under the heading of Current liabilities as Fees in advance.
+Revenue from Membership fees is recognised over time and reflected in the accounting period to which the membership period relates.
+Membership Fees that relate to accounting periods beyond the current financial year are shown under the heading of Current liabilities as Fees in advance.